saicumbulam/System-Design/ddis/Ecoding and Evolution.md

 - The client and service may be implemented in different languages, so the RPC library would need to translate datatypes from one language to another.

-#### RPC needs

-- The new generation of RPC frameworks are explicit about the difference between a remote request and a local function call such as Finagle, Rest.li and GRPC.

-- The main focus of RPC frameworks is on requests between services owned by the same organization, typically within the same datacenter.

 #### How exactly do RPCs differ from REST?
 Is it just the way the endpoints look?

 ## Message-Passing Dataflow